-- gervices need methodology is to identify, by county, the number of hospice providers needed to assure the continued availability, accessibility, and affordability of quality care for residents of Alabama.
+- (a) Purpose.
+The purpose of this in home hospice services need methodology is to identify, by county, the number of hospice providers needed to assure the continued availability, accessibility, and affordability of quality care for residents of Alabama.
 A corporate entity must obtain a CON for each parent.
 Relocation within the CON Authorized service area of a branch or parent provider does not require applying for a new CON. - (b) General.
 Formulation of this methodology was accomplished by a committee of the Statewide Health Coordinating Council (SHCC).
 The committee, which provided its recommendations to the SHCC, was composed of providers and consumers of health care, and received input from hospice providers and other affected parties.
 Only the SHCC, with the Governor's final approval, can make changes to this methodology, except that SHPDA staff shall annually update statistical information to reflect more current population and utilization.
-Adjustments are addressed in paragraph (e) below. - (c) Basic Methodology - 1.
-Need Assessment for Hospice Services - 2.
+Adjustments are addressed in paragraph (e) below.

+(c) Basic Methodology

+- 1. Need Assessment for Hospice Services - 2.
 The need for additional Hospice Services shall be calculated as follows: